kurt-krueckeberg/data-structures-cplus/notes/bst-implementations.rst

 2. The has has only one child
 3. The node has two children

-We will combine case #1 with case #2, but first we case #2, which has two subcases:
+We will combine case #1 with case #2, but first we consider case #2, which has two subcases:

 * pnode only has a left child
 * pnode only has a right child